stonepros/stone/doc/rbd/rbd-exclusive-locks.rst

 In order for blocklisting to work, the client must have the ``osd blocklist`` capability.
-This capability is included in the ``profile rbd`` capability profile, which should generally be set on all Ceph :ref:`client identities <user-management>` using RBD.
+This capability is included in the ``profile rbd`` capability profile, which should generally be set on all Stone :ref:`client identities <user-management>` using RBD.

 .. _fencing: https://en.wikipedia.org/wiki/Fencing_(computing)